Azure/azure-devtestlab/Environments/SharePoint-AllVersions/README.md

 This template deploys SharePoint 2019, 2016 and 2013.
 Each SharePoint version is independent and may or may not be deployed, depending on your needs.
 A DC is provisioned and configured with ADFS and ADCS (both are optional), and a unique SQL Server is provisioned for all SharePoint farms.
-Each SharePoint farm a lightweight configuration to provision quickly: 1 web application with 1 site collection, using Windows NTLM on Default zone, and optionally ADFS on Intranet zone.
+Each SharePoint farm has a lightweight configuration to provision quickly: 1 web application with 1 site collection, using Windows NTLM on Default zone, and optionally ADFS on Intranet zone.

 All subnets are protected by a Network Security Group with rules that restrict network access.
 You can connect to virtual machines using: